tzz-ahu/tzz-ahu.github.io/_pages/about.md

 Type of Supervisor: PhD Supervisor/Master's Supervisor<br>
 Admission Major: Computer Science and Technology, Software Engineering, Artificial Intelligence

-# Research Areas
+# 🌎Research Interests

 1. Multimodal Cognitive Computing
 2. Medical Image Analysis (Ultrasound, Terahertz)
 3. Computer Vision and Artificial Intelligence

-# Personal Introduction
+# 📣Personal Introduction

 <span>I hold a Ph.D. in Engineering, having been jointly trained by China and the UK.
 I am an Associate Professor, as well as a PhD and Master's Supervisor at the School of Computer Science and Technology, Anhui University.
 I am also a member of the Visual Big Data Committee of the China Society of Image and Graphics.</span>